School Fee Regulations

 *Please see arrangement for families with an annual income of less than 50,000 Euros.

-Fees are based on the annual income from two years ago, (e.g. for the school year 2017/2018 we look at the income tax statement for 2015).
+Fees are based on the annual income from two years ago, (e.g. for the school year 2022/2023 we look at the income tax statement of 2020).
 The gross annual income includes all income from both legal guardians in that specific year.
 It is not possible to set off income against “negative income” (such as loss on rental income or leases).
 As proof of parents’ income of up to 130,000 Euro p.a., we accept an income tax return – or if this document is not yet available – another suitable proof of income.
 If parents pay tuition fees according to the highest income band, they do not have to submit any other documents.